 Gilly has a Bachelor of Arts (Economics and Industrial Relations), and her portfolio consists of communications, brand management, media and marketing, fundraising and ministerial liaison.

 Adj A/Prof. Cheryl McCullagh: Director of Clinical Integration

 Cheryl McCullagh was appointed as the Director of Clinical Integration for Sydney Children’s Hospitals Network in 2011.

-She has worked in Health for over 25 years, including roles in nursing, research, education and senior management in adult and paediatric specialist referral hospitals in Sydney and Adelaide.
-She has a Diploma in Applied Science, a Bachelor of Nursing, and qualifications in paediatric palliative care, a Masters of Health Service Management and is a Student of Lean (Green Belt).
+She has worked in Health for 25 years, including roles in nursing, research, education and executive management in specialist referral hospitals in Sydney and Adelaide.
+She has a Diploma in Applied Science, a Bachelor of Nursing, a Masters of Health Service Management and is a Student of Lean (Green Belt).

-She is committed to developing people and their processes to evolve models supporting safe service delivery, fair resource allocation and efficiency while enabling innovation in healthcare.
+Cheryl is an Adj A/Prof. in the Sydney Medical School and Faculty of health sciences.
+She is committed to developing people and their processes to evolve models supporting safe service delivery, while enabling innovation in healthcare.

 Brian Jackson: Director of Finance and Corporate Services

 Brian Jackson was appointed as the Director of Finance and Corporate Services for the Sydney Children’s Hospitals Network in 2015.